How to weigh your dog or cat at home

 For a large or extra-large breed dog, it's probably easier just to visit your vet for a weigh-in.
 If you need to weigh them frequently, consider investing in a scale just for them.

-But if you have a cat or dog that's a manageable size you can easily hold in your arms, you can try weighing them at home.
+But if you have a cat or dog that's a manageable size that you can easily hold in your arms, you can try weighing them at home.
 Here's how (and why it's important).

 The Best Way to Weigh a Dog or Cat at Home